-In India, IDRF project comprises viable local interventions including rainwater harvesting and water purification.
-This is also saving women the labour of trudging for miles to procure water for their families.
+IDRF is bringing innovative water access solutions and farming strategies to drought-affected communities in Rajasthan, India.
+Our project comprises viable local interventions including rainwater harvesting and water purification.
+This project also saves women from trudging for miles to procure water for their families.
 IDRF is also planting fruit trees which will improve the nutrition sources for the inhabitants.

 Note: At IDRF we are committed to managing your funds and being accountable to you as our donors with full transparency.
 To do this, we are committed to ensuring that the funds you have selected are designated to the appropriate country.
 In the event IDRF receives funds that cannot be designated to the country selected, then please know that the funds will be redirected to support other vulnerable communities that are in urgent need.